How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 How to Find OBD2 Ports in Any Vehicle (Step-by-Step Guide)

-You know that moment when you’re halfway under your car’s dashboard, flashlight in hand, muttering, “Where the heck is this plug?”
-Yeah, we’ve all been there.
+Halfway under the dashboard, flashlight in hand, muttering "where the heck is this plug?"
+We've all been there.
 This OBD2 port location guide is here to save you from that awkward, knee-cramping search.

 Turn That Hidden Port Into Real Protection

-Let me be real with you, once you plug a Konnect OBD2 GPS Tracker into that port, your car isn’t just “connected.”
-It’s smart.
-You’ll see every trip, every driver habit, and get an instant ping if your car moves when it shouldn’t.
+Once you plug a Konnect OBD2 GPS Tracker into that port, you'll see every trip and get an instant alert if your car moves when it shouldn't. $39.95 with an $8.95 unlimited plan, or $199 once with no monthly fee at all.

 What Is an OBD2 Port, Anyway?